TencentCloud/tencent-chat-i18n-tool/README.md

 3. Run the tool again and select option B. The tool will save the built-in language entries in JSON files to your project directory.

 4. Open the JSON files located in the `languages` directory and translate the new entries at the bottom of each file.
+At this point, you can also locate specific entries by their key values and modify the translation text in each language entry library.
+However, please do not delete any entries that are not needed.

 5. (Optional) If you want to add support for a new language, follow these steps: